Chopourian v. Catholic Healthcare West: Background and Trial

-According to the schedule for August 2008 given to Plaintiff regarding on-call assignments, there was no indication Ms. Chopourian would be required to provide post-surgical rounds on Sunday, August 3, 2008.
-On Saturday night, August 2, 2008, according to procedure, Ms. Chopourian called the PM assignment recording to see if she was needed, as she was on call.
-There was nothing on the outgoing message indicating she was needed on August 3, 2008.
-On Sunday, August 3, 2008, Ms. Chopourian received a call from the hospital asking why she was not present to provide post-surgical floor coverage.
-Ms. Chopourian explained that she was not aware floor coverage was required.
-Ms. Chopourian offered to come in to provide coverage, but was told not to do so, that coverage was already obtained and her presence was no longer required.
-On August 7, 2008, Catholic Healthcare West terminated Ms. Chopourian for failing to report to work on Sunday, August 3, 2008.

-On August 1, 2009, almost a year after her termination from Catholic Healthcare West, Ms. Chopourian secured a position as a Physician Assistant with Radiological Associates of Sacramento Medical Group, Inc. (“RAS”).
+On August 1, 2009, almost a year after her termination from Catholic Healthcare West, Ms. Chopourian secured a position as a Physician Assistant with Radiological Associates of Sacramento Medical Group, Inc. ("RAS").
 A condition of employment was that she would obtain privileging at Mercy General Hospital.
 Ms. Chopourian was originally informed by Mercy that there would be no problem obtaining privileging.
 She was then informed that she would need national certification to obtain privileging.
 Ms. Chopourian studied for and took the exam, then renewed her application.
-In the interim, Ms. Chopourian’s first deposition for her pending lawsuit against Catholic Healthcare West was taken on March 15, 2010.
-During the deposition, Defendant’s counsel questioned Ms. Chopourian about documents she recently produced in response to discovery requests and concluded on the record that Ms. Chopourian had violated medical privacy laws.
+In the interim, Ms. Chopourian's first deposition for her pending lawsuit against Catholic Healthcare West was taken on March 15, 2010.
+During the deposition, Defendant's counsel questioned Ms. Chopourian about documents she recently produced in response to discovery requests and concluded on the record that Ms. Chopourian had violated medical privacy laws.
 Ms. Chopourian was never investigated for such a violation, assessed civil penalties, or charged with criminal violation.
 In May 2010, Ms. Chopourian was informed that her credentialing privileges were being held up because of allegations that she violated patient privacy laws.
-Ms. Chopourian was denied privileges on June 8, 2010 and subsequently lost her job at RAS on June 21, 2010.
+Ms. Chopourian was denied privileges on June 8, 2010, and subsequently lost her job at RAS on June 21, 2010.

 Verdict

 The verdict in favor of Plaintiff included $3,720,488 in economic damages, $39,000,000 in non-economic damages, and $125,000,000 in punitive damages.
-The trial lasted 11 days and the jury deliberated for 3 days before unanimously finding in favor of Plaintiff on her claims of hostile work environment, retaliation for workplace complaints, defamation, and intentional interference with economic advantage.
+The trial lasted 11 days and the jury deliberated for 3 days before unanimously finding in favor of Plaintiff on her claims of hostile work environment, retaliation for workplace complaints, defamation, and intentional interference with economic advantage.However, the judgment was later vacated by the court.
+On December 5, 2012, U.S. District Judge Kimberly J. Mueller granted the defendants' motion to dismiss and vacate the judgment.
+The court concluded that the jury's verdict was based on improper considerations, including the belief that the employer had violated healthcare law by retaliating against Chopourian for whistleblowing on patient safety issues.